 It was very nearly a disaster.
 It was a Sunday.
 I’d done my weekly planning in the morning, organised my calendar for the week and made my lists.
-I’d been to a meeting at my studio, written down all the points, measured up my space so I could buy furniture, and for once in my life it was all in one notebook, not on a million scraps of paper.
+I’d been to a meeting at my studio and written down all the points.
+Then I measured up my space so I could buy furniture.
+And for once in my life, it was all in one notebook, not on a million scraps of paper.

 Then I popped to my Mum’s for dinner and LEFT IT THERE!

 I didn’t realise for ages, then went to look for it to check my Monday plans and panicked.
-Eventually had the presence of mind to call Mum, who said she thought it was just a notebook of mine.
+Eventually, I had the presence of mind to call Mum.
+She said she thought it was just a notebook of mine.

 A BULLET JOURNAL IS NEVER JUST A NOTEBOOK!

-We tried several times that week to retrieve it (it wasn’t lost for long, I was being dramatic – but it was away from me for eight days which felt like a lifetime!), and eventually realised I’d have to cope without it for a week or so.
+We tried several times that week to retrieve it.
+It wasn’t lost for long.
+I was being dramatic.
+But it was away from me for eight days which felt like a lifetime.
+Eventually realised I’d have to cope without it for a week or so.

-Bujo addicts and planner converts – once you’re converted, have you tried living without your planner?
+Bujo addicts and planner converts – have you tried living without your planner?

 I was a walking disaster!